 Director: Dr. Melissa Peppetti, firstname.lastname@example.org, 814-472-3068

 Students must apply for admission into the program.
-The Graduate Education department will review all applicants throughout the year and candidates will receive an acceptance letter from the Director.
+The Graduate Education program will review all applicants throughout the year and candidates will receive an acceptance letter from the Director.
 In order to be considered for application, applicants must submit the following information:

 - Online Application and $30 application fee made payable to Saint Francis University;